 It is theoretically possible for a client to buy coverage that would protect you as well.
 However, this is uncommon and you should carefully consider the limits and exclusions on that policy when deciding whether it gives you adequate protection.

 What is your maximum liability?

 If you work on relatively small projects, you may think that you don’t need insurance because you can afford to just refund the invoice.
 Your liability is not necessarily equal to what you billed your client.

 For example, your client hires you to write a comparison between them and a competitor.
 The competitor files a $1 million lawsuit alleging that what you wrote is slander.
 You could potentially be liable for legal defense costs plus the possible judgment against you or your client.

 So do you need professional liability insurance?

-Keep reading these insurance resources to help you learn more about insurance so that you can make an informed decision.
-If you need specific advice on what insurance you need for your situation, talk to a licensed insurance agent in your area.
-Hiscox is a popular insurance provider that offers professional liability policies.
+If you need specific advice on what business insurance you need for your situation, talk to a licensed insurance agent in your area.
+Hiscox is a popular insurance provider that offers professional liability policies to business professionals.